 Research studies have examined the relationship between dietary factors and the risk of BPH.
 The following factors are associated with reduced risk in epidemiologic studies:

 Limiting or avoiding animal products and vegetable oils.
-Several studies have implicated high total meat and animal product intake in BPH, particularly beef and dairy products. , , , The Health Professionals Follow-Up Study found that higher intakes of total protein, animal protein, and polyunsaturated fatty acids, including eicosapentanoic acid (EPA), docosahexanoic acid (DHA), and vegetable oils, were all associated with BPH. ,
+Several studies have implicated high total meat and animal product intake in BPH, particularly beef and dairy products.,,, The Health Professionals Follow-Up Study found that higher intakes of total protein, animal protein, and polyunsaturated fatty acids, including eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and vegetable oils, were all associated with BPH.,

 Reducing energy intake.
 Some studies have shown an association between higher caloric intake and a greater risk for BPH.
-The Health Professionals Follow-Up Study reported a 50% increase in risk for BPH in men in the highest decile of calorie intake compared with those in the lowest decile, as well as a 70% higher risk for moderate-to-severe lower urinary tract symptoms in men consuming the most calories.
+The Health Professionals Follow-Up Study reported a 50% increased risk for BPH in men in the highest decile of calorie intake compared with those in the lowest decile, as well as a 70% higher risk for moderate-to-severe lower urinary tract symptoms.

 Increasing fruit and vegetable intake.
-The Health Professionals Follow-up Study found that consumption of fruits and vegetables overall, particularly those rich in beta-carotene, lutein, zeaxanthin, and vitamin C, was inversely related to BPH incidence.
-Examples of these foods are carrots, spinach, sweet potatoes, broccoli, collard greens, corn, oranges, melon, and kiwi.
+The Health Professionals Follow-Up Study found that consumption of fruits and vegetables overall, particularly those rich in beta-carotene, lycopene, lutein, zeaxanthin, and vitamin C, was inversely related to BPH incidence.
+Examples of these foods are carrots, tomatoes, spinach, sweet potatoes, broccoli, collard greens, corn, oranges, melon, and kiwi.
 Limited evidence suggests that allium vegetable consumption (e.g., onions, garlic) are also inversely related to BPH incidence.
 Good glycemic control with lifestyle and dietary modifications is also important given the association between BPH and diabetes.
 A large case-control study in Italy demonstrated that the risk of BPH requiring surgical treatment decreased with higher intake of vitamin C and iron and increased with the intake of sodium and zinc.